 This is also what the statistics show: 79% of windfoilers are also (still) windsurfing, while 21% of the respondents are only windfoiling.

-Our experience is however that as your windfoiling skills improve, you actually manage to foil in almost any condition, and foiling in strong winds and waves is pretty addictive and the number of “windfoilers only” will most probably increase going forward.
+Our experience is that as your windfoiling skills improve, you can manage to foil in almost any condition, and foiling in strong winds and waves is pretty addictive and the number of “windfoilers only” will most probably increase going forward.

 We asked our community to select the windfoil style which best fit their style of windfoiling: